 What do we do in case of inclement weather?

-Listen to Festival Staff for instructions.
-In case of severe weather, the venue may request you to take shelter in your vehicle or away from the venue.
+Columbus Winter Beerfest is “rain or shine,” but please listen to Festival Staff for instructions.
+In case of severe weather, the venue may request you to take shelter in-place or nearby.
 Your wristband will allow you re-entry once the threat has passed.
-Please stay tuned to the social media pages for Up to Date information, concerning re-entry.

 By accessing our website, you agree to be bound by these Terms and Conditions of Use, all applicable laws and regulations, and you agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this website are protected by applicable copyright and trademark law.